-- In mutual agreement between OOD and OCSEA, DCA employees will progress to the Senior DCA position upon successful completion of the Senior DCA promotion assessment.
+- 1. In mutual agreement between OOD and OCSEA, DCA employees will progress to the Senior DCA position upon successful completion of the Senior DCA promotion assessment.
 DCA employees may choose to remain a DCA employee and opt out of the progression. - 2.
 DCA employees become eligible to take the Senior DCA promotion assessment after they have obtained three (3) years of service as a DCA by the date of the promotion assessment (or three (3) years of service in an equivalent Determination Services position with another state, or a combination of the above equal to three (3) years). - 3.
-Eligibility is also contingent on the DCA employee having no active discipline for performance at a "written" level or higher. - 4.
 Additionally, eligibility is also contingent on the DCA employee having no more than one (1) "DOES NOT MEET" on their last annual evaluation.
 Employees with more than one (1) "DOES NOT MEET" on the most recent annual evaluation may request a review of the areas of deficiency at the mid-point of the evaluation period.
-If at that time, the areas of deficiency have improved to a satisfactory level, then the employee may take the Senior DCA promotion assessment when it is offered. - 5.
-The promotion assessment will be given at least once in a calendar year. - 6.
+If at that time, the areas of deficiency have improved to a satisfactory level, then the employee may take the Senior DCA promotion assessment when it is offered. - 4.
+The promotion assessment will be given at least once in a calendar year. - 5.
 DCA that have obtained three (3) years of service as a DCA may attend specific Agency training prior to taking the assessment.
-The

-- training session will be offered at least once in a calendar year. - 7.
-Senior DCA will serve a 180 Day probationary period.
-Employees who do not pass the probationary period (or who elect to demote back to the DCA position) may not re-apply for advancement to the Senior DCA position for 365 Days after returning to the DCA but the said employees shall not be required to retake the Senior DCA assessment unless a new test instrument has been constructed. - 8.
+The training session will be offered at least once in a calendar year.

+- 6. Senior DCA will serve a 180 Day probationary period.
+Employees who do not pass the probationary period (or who elect to demote back to the DCA position) may not re-apply for advancement to the Senior DCA position for 365 Days after returning to the DCA but the said employees shall not be required to retake the Senior DCA assessment unless a new test instrument has been constructed. - 7.
 Part-time DCA employees advancing to the Senior DCA Position will serve an equivalent probationary period based on the number the hours worked.

-OHIO DEPARTMENT OF PUBLIC SAFETY

-Disaster Relief Grants (DRG) Employees
+OHIO DEPARTMENT OF PUBLIC SAFETY Disaster Relief Grants (DRG) Employees